 No, there is no high-speed train from Oslo to Bergen.
 The most convenient and quickest way to travel from Oslo to Bergen is by taking a flight, which takes about 1 hour.
 Another option is to take the scenic train journey on the Bergen Railway, which takes about 7 hours and offers stunning views of the Norwegian countryside.

 You can check the detailed timetable for the train from Oslo to Bergen on the website of the Norwegian railway company, Vy (previously known as Vy Tog or NSB).
-On their website, you can find up-to-date information on departure and arrival times, ticket prices, and train schedules.
+Their website provides up-to-date information on departure and arrival times, ticket prices, and train schedules.
 You can also use their website to purchase tickets or make a reservation.

 That’s a tough one!
 There is no better way to enjoy the scenery than from either side of the train, and whichever side you choose, you won’t be disappointed.